meerzoheb/blog/content/en/blog/cloud_computing_basics.md

 ---

 ## Introduction:
 Cloud computing has become one of the most popular technologies in recent years, and for good reason.
 It offers a range of benefits over traditional on-premise computing, such as flexibility, scalability, and cost-effectiveness.
-In this blog post, we'll introduce you to the basics of cloud computing, including its definition, advantages, and different deployment and service models.
+In this blog post, I'll introduce you to the basics of cloud computing, including its definition, advantages, and different deployment and service models.

 ### What is Cloud Computing?